 Can you think of other areas that are missing?

-Do the APM need to improve the BoK sections on communication?
-BoK version 7 is being considered for discussion.
+Do the APM need to further improve the BoK sections on communication?
+Are the changes made from BoK 6 to BoK 7 sufficient?

 Is the communication material in the competence framework sufficient to demonstrate knowledge and application of communication?
 What is missing?